In-Country/In-Region Programme in Developing Countries

 The objective of the programme is to qualify graduates for taking on positions of responsibility in development-related areas in teaching and research.
 It also aims to promote the participation of women and disadvantaged groups and to strengthen the organisational, financial, and personnel capacities of the partner institutions.

-The number of scholarship holders and the additional number of professionals trained in the programme respectively has steadily increased in recent years.
-For example, the number of newly awarded scholarships in sub-Saharan Africa rose from 227 in 2006 to 407 in 2014.
+In the year 2021, 335 new scholarships were awarded within the programme.
 Disadvantaged groups in particular profit from the support offered through the programme.
-A little more than 50 per cent of the scholarships in sub-Saharan Africa went to participants from least developed countries (LDC).
-The percentage of women almost reached 48 per cent.
-In Central America it was 35 per cent.
+In the year 2021, 29,5 per cent of the scholarships in the programme went to participants from least developed countries (LDC).
+The percentage of women almost reached 47,5 per cent.
 By reaching a higher level of education, scholarship holders increase their chances of appropriate employment and obtaining a leadership position.
-In 2014, 19 university networks and the corresponding institutions in the sub-Saharan region were supported through tuition fees.
-In Central America, the structural support through tuition fees is employed in 17 degree courses.
+A significant number of alumni of the programme confirm that their partcipation in the programme benefitted them greatly in their career development.
+More than 70 host institutions are supported through tuition fees.

 In order to achieve the intended programme objectives even more efficiently, the DAAD targets the needs of developing and newly industrialised countries with its funding instruments and evaluates the impact of its funding programmes.
 In 2014, the DAAD introduced a comprehensive in order to further improve the quality and transparency of its work.